 - Objective 3a: MCBH will deliver services in the most accessible ways (e.g., telehealth, home, schools, tribal community, senior center, and other rural community locations) when needed and as appropriate.
 MET - Objective 3b: MCBH will provide outreach and engagement with local Tribal community members, including those working in the mental health/substance use disorder profession.
 MET - Objective 3c: MCBH will work closely with local school districts (Eastern Sierra Unified School District and Mammoth Unified School District) to engage youth and TAY in the development of strategies to prevent alcohol and drug abuse and intervene early in the onset of behavioral health issues.
 MET - Objective 3d: MCBH will hold meetings with other agencies and programs to discuss and plan culturally competent services that promote community wellbeing.
+MET - Objective 3e: Identify opportunities for collaboration in the Spanish-speaking community (i.e. Latinx/Hispanic community events, etc.) to provide outreach with an emphasis on mental health and wellbeing.
 MET

 - MCBH continuously works to deliver services in the most accessible environment possible.
-Through the pandemic, MCBH has found that telehealth services have increased access for a variety of different groups of people, including members of the Latinx community and individuals who live in our outlying areas. - In terms of community programming, MCBH has started several wellness activities that focus on creating supportive spaces for LGBTQ+ community members, seniors, and Latinx community members.
-The department hosted events specifically focused on the Latinx community in Fall 2021, Spring 2022, and Fall 2022.
-Additionally, MCBH participates in Health and Safety Fairs and other community events throughout the county. - MCBH regularly engages with Tribal community members through clinical, substance use disorder, wellness, and cultural outreach related work.
+MCBH continues to offer telehealth services since we have anecdotally found that it has increased access for a variety of different groups of people, including members of the Latinx community and individuals who live in our outlying areas.
+In November and December 2023, MCBH is conducting a client satisfaction survey to quantitatively measure satisfaction with telehealth services and overall access to services. - In terms of community programming, MCBH has started several wellness activities that focus on creating supportive spaces for LGBTQ+ community members, seniors, and Latinx community members.
+The department hosted several Foro Latino events specifically focused on the Latinx community in FY 22-23 and fall 2023 and added weekly Circulo de Mujeres women's group wellness programming.
+Additionally, MCBH participates in Health and Safety Fairs and other community events throughout the county. - MCBH also added weekly outreach to the Walker Senior Center (lunch, games, chair yoga) and collaborated with the Department of Social Services to expand the "Granpad program," which provides tablets to older adults. - MCBH regularly engages with Tribal community members through clinical, substance use disorder, wellness, and cultural outreach related work.
 MCBH staff have also partnered with the Bridgeport Indian Colony to conduct Narcan distribution on the reservation.

-MCBH also hosts the Benton Social, which takes place on the Benton Paiute Reservation and includes collaboration with the Toiyabe Elder Services program. - In terms of youth outreach, MCBH has an after-school program called Clubhouse Live, and the department has expanded it to include two sessions per week for youth in Bridgeport.
-MCBH is also actively working on re-launching its school-based counseling center, North Star.
+- MCBH also hosts the Benton Social, which takes place on the Benton Paiute Reservation and includes collaboration with the Toiyabe Elder Services program.
+The Bridgeport Social alternates locations between Bridgeport Indian Colony and Memorial Hall.
+Additionally, MCBH participated in seasonal Tribal gatherings and outreach, as well as the annual Kutzadika'a days celebration.
+Collaborated with TANF and OVCDC on Mental Health Month outreach events. - In terms of youth outreach, MCBH has an after-school program called Clubhouse Live, and the department has expanded it to include one session per week for youth in Bridgeport.
+MCBH also attempted a Benton Tribal Clubhouse Live model for 3 months, but had little to no participation.
 Through Clubhouse Live, students provide input on departmental community programming. - MCBH's Cultural Outreach Committee is a group that regularly discusses cultural competence in an effort to promote community wellbeing.
-MCBH also gathers input from both agencies and individuals through its annual MHSA Community Program Planning Process
+MCBH also gathers input from both agencies and individuals through its annual MHSA Community Program Planning Process.
+The Cultural Outreach Committee meeting in November 2023 was used to identify a mutual strategic workplan to pool resources and support equity efforts between agencies.